OctopusDeploy/docs/docs/infrastructure/workers/dynamic-worker-pools.md

 - Writing the necessary scripts to download and install that software.
 - Verifying the latest version of the software works with the latest security patches of the host OS.

 We don't recommend going through that effort except for a POC or a Pilot.
-For production workloads, the recommendation is to leverage [execution worker containers](https://octopus.com/blog/execution-containers) to manage software dependencies.
-We provide execution with a lot of software pre-installed.
-However, we can't possibly create a container with every possible software you might need.
+For production workloads, the recommendation is to leverage [execution containers for workers](docs/projects/steps/execution-containers-for-workers/index.md) to manage software dependencies.
+We provide execution containers with a lot of software pre-installed.
+However, we can't create a container with every possible software combination you might need.
 Please see this [blog post](https://octopus.com/blog/tips-building-custom-execution-containers) for more information on how to create custom execution containers.

 ## Learn more